Best Lip Balms for Dry, Chapped Lips

 Cons: The main ingredient in this lip balm is petroleum jelly, which can be a bit hard to swallow given the price.
 After all, you can buy Vaseline for a fraction of the cost, granted without the SPF.

 Pros: We love this tried and true brand, because its product price belies the quality of its ingredients.
-In this case, this lip balm is infused with eucalyptus extract and contains 0.9 percent menthol to help your lips feel less irritated.
+In this case, the Burt’s Bees lip balm is infused with eucalyptus extract and contains 0.9 percent menthol to help your lips feel less irritated.
 The relief is temporary, sure, but every little bit helps, and this is one of our to-go products.

 Cons: The scent can be a bit heavy for some.
 And beware that menthol can cause irritation.